-The parish of St Peter’s currently supports four main charities: Reaching the Unreached, Chestnut Tree House, The St Thomas Fund for the Homeless and CAFOD.
+The parish of St Peter’s currently supports four main charities: Reaching the Unreached, Sussex Night Stop, The St Thomas Fund for the Homeless and CAFOD.
 Fundraising is achieved through social events, concerts, a 200 club and collections.

 Reaching the Unreached